hrbrmstr/hrbrthemes/README.md

 - `import_plex_sans`: Import IBM Plex Sans font for use in charts
 - `import_roboto_condensed`: Import Roboto Condensed font for use in charts
-- `import_titillium_web`: Import Titillium Web font for use in charts
 - `modern_geom_defaults`: Change geom defaults from black to white for the modern theme
 - `update_geom_font_defaults`: Update matching font defaults for text